MalcolmMashig/detectCNVs/README.md

 ### File/Folder Descriptions:

-CNV-Sim: the CNV-Sim toolset for simulating CNVs based on the target regions (BED) and reference (FASTA) required input files.
-Some adaptations were made to ensure the simulator runs under python3.
-This folder also includes the minimap2 sequence alignment toolset, which is utilized by the simulator.
+CNV-Sim: we were not able to push this to Github but please add this directory with "git clone https://github.com/NabaviLab/CNV-Sim.git".
+This is the CNV-Sim toolset for simulating CNVs based on the target regions (BED) and reference (FASTA) required input files.
+Some adaptations were made to ensure the simulator runs under python3, and so python2 will be required for the simulator calls described later on.
+Within this folder, please "git clone https://github.com/lh3/minimap2.git" to download the minimap2 sequence alignment toolset, which is utilized by the simulator.

 CNVbenchmarkeR: relevant files and scripts from https://github.com/TranslationalBioinformaticsIGTP/CNVbenchmarkeR which we explored, but did not use, as a tool for evaluation